menezesledilson/menezesledilson/README.md

 ### Hi there 👋

   <h3>No momento </h3>

-- 🔭 Atualmente curso bacharelado em Engenheira de Software e atuo como Backend Java | Kotlin Developer
+- 🔭 Estudante curso bacharelado em Engenheira de Software
-- 🌱 Me desenvolvendo em Back-end, Microsserviços, Arquitetura
+- 🌱 Estudante  em Back-end Java
-- 💬 Pergunte-me sobre `[Java, Microservices, DevOps]`
-- ⚡ Curiosidades: Minha tatuagem preferida é de Stormtroopers, nerd que ama café e cerveja..
+- ⚡ Curiosidades: Mtb, viciado em café...

 <!--
 **menezesledilson/menezesledilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.